OsmosysSoftware/osmo-x/docs/development-setup.md

 Please make sure to have these versions installed on your development server before proceeding with the setup.

+Make sure Redis and MariaDB server are up and running.

 ## Getting Started

 1. Clone the repository to your local machine: